Letters sent to respondents

 Purchases of daily consumer goods account for around one-half of households' consumption.
 Data on their purchases are obtained when households collect all receipts for their purchases for 14 days.

-If there is no receipt for a particular purchase, the household records the purchase in Household Budget Survey's notebook or application.
-If the household doesn't use the application to collect their consumption data receipts and notebooks are sent to Statistics Finland by mail.
+If there is no receipt for a particular purchase, the household records the purchase in Household Budget Survey's application or notebook.
+If the household doesn't use the application to collect their consumption data receipts and the notebook are sent to Statistics Finland by mail.

 The letter is addressed to the member of the household that has been selected for the sample but any household member who knows the household's purchases and finances well can answer the questions instead.
 This is the case particularly when the person selected for the survey is underage.